Infineon/Getting_Started_Box_IoT/README.md

 1. Mount the 3D-printed Joystick Adapter onto the TLV493D-A1B6 Shield2Go and tighten the screw.
 2. Plug the TLV493D Shield2Go with connected Joystick-Adapter into Socket 1 of the Dual Adapter.
 3. Connect DPS310 Shield2Go to Socket 2 of the Dual Adapter.
 4. Connect the Dual Adapter to the ESP32 Wemos D1 Mini.
+Make sure it's connected the right way (check with the picture below).
 5. Use a micro USB-cable to connect the ESP32 Wemos D1 Mini to the PC.

 Afterwards it should look like this:

 <img src="https://github.com/Infineon/Assets/raw/master/Pictures/IoTBox-Joystick_Pressure-ConnectedHardware.jpg" height=300>